toUpperCase78/intel-processors/README.md

 - `Cache Info`: Additional info about the cache
 - `Integrated Graphics`: Shows the integrated graphic component used by the processor if exists

-Because these datasets are now 6 months old, new processors from the latest or existing generations are being added; versions are numbered as "1.1".
+Because these datasets are more than 6 months old, new processors from the latest or existing generations have been added; thus versions were numbered as "1.1".

 ### Future Plans